The Hunting and Fishing Industry’s Struggle to Diversify

 Even though fishing’s numbers are headed in a better direction than hunting, advocates all agree that the future of the sport depends on the industry doing a better job representing all current and potential hunters and anglers.

 “A lot of companies are missing out on progress and profits, actually, by continuing to focus on their same target audience they have done for generations,” said Morris, founder of the Nontypical Outdoorsman show.

 And it’s not just equity for equity’s sake—inclusion means more ideas and minds solving today’s complex problems, from climate change and invasive species to lack of access, said Wayne Hubbard, founder of Urban American Outdoors, one of the country’s first TV shows to represent diverse hunters and anglers.
 It also means a stronger voice in voting booths.

 While the fishing industry has made some gains in that respect, they might not stick if people don’t see themselves represented.

-“Will [fishing participation] grow even more, or [will there be] a drastic decline because the industry itself is not being inclusive?” says Nelson, of REAL Consulting.
+“Will [fishing participation] grow even more, or [will there be] a drastic decline because the industry itself is not being inclusive?” said Nelson, of REAL Consulting.

-Not only is that a lack of representation, Nelson says, it’s erasure of the nation’s first hunters and anglers.
+Not only is that a lack of representation, Nelson said, it’s erasure of the nation’s first hunters and anglers.

 The fishing and hunting industry can and should learn from the steps and missteps in the rest of the outdoor industry, Nelson added.
 Instead of comparing how the industries are doing, furthering a competitive mindset, our industries should be working together, with each other and with diversity experts.